-COVID-19 reinforces an economist’s warnings about inequality
+Economist’s warnings on inequality draw attention with virus

 Piketty’s research has helped define a debate about the consequences of concentrating so much money and property among so few.
 His warnings have arrived at a coincidental moment: The coronavirus has suddenly exposed, in real time, the human impact of the seemingly abstract data and charts his research produced.

 Now, Piketty is out with a new book, a manifesto for political change called “Capital and Ideology” that was published last month in the United States.
 Tipping the scales at over 1,100 pages, it argues that any nation’s degree of inequality derives directly from political decisions — decisions that can be reversed if governments have the will to do so.
-It precedes a virtual theatrical release coming Friday of a documentary film that was inspired by Piketty’s previous book.
+It precedes a virtual theatrical release coming Friday, on the Kino Marquee platform, of a documentary film that was inspired by Piketty’s previous book.

 With stunning speed, the viral outbreak has inflicted disproportionate suffering on poorer communities.
 Even in affluent nations, a majority of households have become suddenly vulnerable as layoffs mount and savings are drained.
 All of that is intensifying political pressures as the disease increasingly exposes the scope of inequality from the United States to Italy to West Africa.